ireddick/leeds-beer-quest-app/README.md

 # Leeds Beer Quest App

-This is an app designed to explore the Leeds Beer Quest venue data as found here: https://datamillnorth.org/dataset/e1dzd/leeds-beer-quest
+This is a simple app to help you find a decent pub in Leeds.
+It uses the Leeds Beer Quest venue data as found here: https://datamillnorth.org/dataset/e1dzd/leeds-beer-quest

-The app is built with TypeScript, React and Next.js, using the default `create-next-app` codebase as a starter, with CSS modules for styling.
+The app is built with TypeScript, React and Next.js using the default `create-next-app` codebase as a starter with CSS modules for styling.
 Test infrastructure using Jest was subsequently added as per the current Next.js documentation.

 ## Running the app